Deniz Undav: Brighton & Hove Albion

 On 31 January 2022, Undav joined Premier League club Brighton & Hove Albion for €7 million, signing a four-and-a-half-year deal.
-He immediately returned to Union Saint-Gilloise until the end of the 2021–22 season on loan.
+He immediately returned to Union Saint-Gilloise on loan until the end of the 2021–22 season.

-Undav made his Albion debut on the opening game of the 2022–23 season, coming on as a 90+5th minute substitute for Danny Welbeck, helping Brighton win its first ever victory at Old Trafford after beating Manchester United 2–1.
-He scored his first goal for the club in his second appearance, opening the scoreline in the 3–0 away victory over League One side Forest Green Rovers in the second round of the EFL Cup on 24 August.
-He didn't score again until over four-and-a-half months later on 7 January 2023, scoring Brighton's last after coming on as a substitute, in the 5–1 away thrashing over Championship side Middlesbrough in the FA Cup third round.
-Undav made his first Premier League start on 4 February, creating chances and making several attempts on goal without success before being substituted off in the eventual 1–0 home win over Bournemouth.
-He opened the scoreline on 19 March, scoring a rebound from a Moisés Caicedo shot, later assisting a Evan Ferguson goal in the 5–0 FA Cup quarter-final win over League Two side Grimsby Town.
-Undav scored his first Premier League goal on 29 April, opening the scoreline and later adding a second in the 6–0 thrashing of Wolves, their biggest Premier League victory.
-He added to his Premier League tally on 14 May, chipping in Albions second in the eventual 3–0 away win over Arsenal.
-Four days later, Undav scored at both ends in Brighton's 4–1 away defeat at Newcastle, heading in an own goal from a corner to open the scoreline before hitting one back from two down.
+Undav made his Albion debut in the opening game of the 2022–23 season, coming on as a substitute for Danny Welbeck in stoppage time as Brighton beat Manchester United 2–1 for its first victory at Old Trafford.
+He scored his first goal for the club in his second appearance, opening the scoring in a 3–0 away win over League One side Forest Green Rovers in the second round of the EFL Cup on 24 August.
+He did not score again until 7 January 2023, when he came off the bench to add Brighton's final goal in a 5–1 away win over Championship side Middlesbrough in the third round of the FA Cup.
+He made his first Premier League start on 4 February, creating chances without scoring before being substituted in a 1–0 home win over Bournemouth.
+On 19 March, he opened the scoring with a rebound from a Moisés Caicedo shot and later assisted an Evan Ferguson goal in a 5–0 FA Cup quarter-final win over League Two side Grimsby Town.
+Undav scored his first Premier League goal on 29 April, opening the scoring and adding a second in a 6–0 win over Wolves.
+He scored again on 14 May, adding Albion's second in a 3–0 away win over Arsenal.
+Four days later, he scored at both ends in a 4–1 away defeat at Newcastle, heading into his own net from a corner before pulling a goal back.